Donald W. Duncan: Military career

+In the long run, I don't think Vietnam will be better off under Ho's brand of communism.
+But it's not for me or my government to decide.
+That decision is for the Vietnamese.

 Journalistic career

 Back home in the United States, Duncan and his wife moved to Berkeley, California.
 There he became active in the anti-war movement and became a writer for Ramparts magazine, one of the leading publications of the New Left in America.

 In the February 1966 issue of Ramparts, Duncan published a fierce critique of American participation in the war, entitled "The Whole Thing was a Lie!"
 The magazine cover famously showed Duncan in his full Master Sergeant uniform announcing "I quit".
 The article explained his opposition to the war by providing details on the American connection to the corrupt government of South Vietnam as well as atrocities in the American conduct of the war effort, including training in the use of torture in interrogations and the use of Vietnamese proxies for the summary execution of prisoners.

+He also praised the young people who were also protesting the war.
+He said "they should be commended" and wished it hadn't taken him 10 years in the Army to "figure it out."
+He insisted they were "not against our boys in Vietnam.
+On the contrary.
+What they are against is our boys being in Vietnam."

 In 1967 Random House published a book written by Duncan entitled The New Legions which was sharply critical of the American military campaign in Vietnam while exposing many details about the Green Berets.

 Duncan also presented testimony on American war crimes in Vietnam to the Russell Tribunal in Roskilde, Denmark in November 1967, where he was one of the first three former American soldiers to testify.
 There he detailed a de facto class in torture techniques conducted for members of the Special Forces entitled "Counter-Measures to Hostile Interrogation."

 In 1971 Duncan delivered the closing statement to the Winter Soldier Investigation conducted by Vietnam Veterans Against the War.